supremeashu/Audify/README.md

 * Explore real-world integration of browser automation and voice interfaces.

-* Main reason 🤫 - Brave runs spotify add free, spotify contains every songs, and in windows we cannot interact with spotify, so i fealt the need of this project
+* Main reason 🤫 - Brave runs Spotify add free, Spotify contains every songs, and in windows we cannot interact with Spotify, so i felt the need of this project

 ## 🛠️ How It Works
 * Wake Word Detection — The system listens continuously for a wake word. (able to hear - "ok google", "hey google", "alexa", "hey siri")